Wooly-AI/docs/docs/Root/Introduction.md

 It has three main components:

-1. **The WoolyAI Client** is a docker container inside which you run your Pytorch scripts and other ML workloads, can run anywhere, even machines without a GPU, supporting remote GPU execution to the WoolyAI Server.
+1. **The WoolyAI Client** is a docker container inside which you run your Pytorch scripts and other ML workloads.
+It can run anywhere, even machines without a GPU, supporting remote GPU execution to the WoolyAI Server.
-1. **The WoolyAI Server** is a docker conatiner that runs on (single/multi)GPU servers and performs JIT compilation for cross-vendor CUDA execution, allowing hardware-agnostic support for multiple GPU vendors (currently NVIDIA and AMD).
+1. **The WoolyAI Server** is a docker container that runs on (single/multi)GPU servers and performs JIT compilation for cross-vendor CUDA execution, allowing hardware-agnostic support for multiple GPU vendors (currently NVIDIA and AMD).
     - Handles fully dynamic and usage-aware GPU resource allocation for maximum GPU utilization at all times.
 <!--Wooly “ML Contexts” = We can run concurrent KERNEL processes in a single “Context” on the GPU.
 Inside of the Context we dynamically handle GPU compute and VRAM per process.
 Non-wooly a single process runs in a single context.-->
-1. **The WoolyAI Controller** is a web interface and orchestrator, allowing you to manage and distribute kernel execution from WoolyAI Clients to GPU hosts(running WoolyAI Servers)based on  GPU utilization and saturation metrics.
+1. **The WoolyAI Controller** is a web interface and orchestrator, allowing you to manage and distribute kernel execution from WoolyAI Clients to GPU hosts (running WoolyAI Servers) based on GPU utilization and saturation metrics.

 ### What is the WoolyAI Client?